-Static routes provide more routing information to your WiFi DSL modem router.
-Under usual circumstances, the WiFi DSL modem router has adequate routing information after it has been configured for Internet access, and you do not need to configure more static routes.
-You have to configure static routes only for unusual cases such as multiple WiFi DSL modem routers or multiple IP subnets on your network.
+Static routes provide additional routing information to your modem router.
+Under usual circumstances, the modem router has adequate routing information after it has been configured for Internet access, and you do not need to configure additional static routes.
+You have to configure static routes only for unusual cases such as multiple modem routers or multiple IP subnets on your network.